iNavFlight/inav/docs/OSD Joystick.md

 Camera internal resistance seems to be 47kOhm or 9kOhm depending on camera model.

-Each key effectively implements voltage divider.
+Each key effectively turns on voltage divider.
 Voltage is sensed by the camera and is compared to the list of keys voltages with some threshold.

 Key voltage has to be held for at least 200ms.